 What Is Internal Linking?

 Internal linking is an on-page SEO best practice for a few reasons.
 By definition, internal linking is the practice of linking a page on one domain to another page on the same domain.
 It sounds simple because it is.
 But, don’t be fooled thinking something so simple doesn’t produce huge benefits.
-Build a website with the foundation of proper link building and watch it produce SEO wonders.
+We often think about external link building, which requires more effort and resources than internal link building.
+Indeed, build a website with the foundation of proper link building and watch it produce SEO wonders.
 Now you know the basics of what internal linking is.

 Improving the internal linking throughout your content can help create a better user experience for your readers by presenting other relevant content you have created that further explains and elaborates on a topic you briefly touched on.
 On top of this, it improves accessibility by resurfacing old content that may have been buried far deep in your blog.